How A.R.T. Works

 What is the most important factor in achieving a successful outcome with A.R.T.?

-A.R.T. is successful for clients who are active participants in their own or their family member’s treatment and are fully committed to the process.
-A successful outcome relies on attending weekly 30-minute appointments and adhering strictly to the A.R.T. process and protocols consistently until the treatment has been completed.
+A successful outcome with A.R.T. relies on attending weekly 30-minute appointments and adhering strictly to the A.R.T. process and protocols consistently until the treatment has been completed.

 How much does A.R.T. cost?